projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

    Documentation Guidelines
    ########################

-Other ``.rst`` documents can link to this document using the ``:ref:`doc_guidelines``` tag and it will show up as :ref:`doc_guidelines`.
-This type of internal cross reference works across multiple files, and the link text is obtained from the document source so if the title changes, the link text will update as well.
+Other ``.rst`` documents can link to this document using the ``:ref:`doc_guidelines``` tag, and it will appear as :ref:`doc_guidelines`.
+This type of internal cross-reference works across multiple files.
+The link text is obtained from the document source, so if the title changes, the link text will automatically update as well.

 There may be times when you'd like to change the link text that's shown in the generated document.
 In this case, you can specify alternate text using ``:ref:`alternate text <doc_guidelines>``` (renders as :ref:`alternate text <doc_guidelines>`).

 Non-ASCII Characters
 ********************

-You can insert non-ASCII characters such as a Trademark symbol (|trade|), by using the notation ``|trade|``.
+You can insert non-ASCII characters such as a Trademark symbol (|trade|) by using the notation ``|trade|``.
 (It's also allowed to use the UTF-8 characters directly.)
 Available replacement names are defined in an include file used during the Sphinx processing of the reST files.
-The names of these replacement characters are the same as used in HTML entities used to insert characters in HTML, e.g., \&trade; and are defined in the file ``sphinx_build/substitutions.txt`` as listed here:
+The names of these replacement characters are the same as those used in HTML entities to insert special characters such as \&trade; and are defined in the file ``sphinx_build/substitutions.txt`` as listed here:

 .. literalinclude:: ../substitutions.txt
    :language: rst

-We've kept the substitutions list small but others can be added as needed by submitting a change to the ``substitutions.txt`` file.
+We've kept the substitutions list small but you can add others as needed by submitting a change to the ``substitutions.txt`` file.

 Code and Command Examples
 *************************